 to devote time to the framing of distinct orders, on which no comment is to be made, and which it is well known must be completed, or others more competent will be employed.

-It appears that the Saracen carried four boats; a dingy, a gig, a cutter and a pinnace and all could be deployed on survey duties.
+The Saracen carried four boats; a dingy, a gig, a cutter and a pinnace and all could be deployed on survey duties.
 Work started as soon as possible, each boat being loaded with lines and leads, anchors and cables, provisions and water, flags and weapons and anything else that might be needed for day.
 When all was ready the crew would begin to pull on the oars, propelling their boat to the first position listed on their commander’s orders.

 The Saracen remained near Anjer Point for a little over two weeks during which time the commander would have made constant, if subtle, assessments of the capabilities of his officers.
 Richards must have taken charge of one of the surveying boats and keen attention would have been given to the way he worked for everyone knew it was his methods that had to be adhered to and that these would take time to learn.
 Accuracy was of paramount importance, not only in making observations but also in recording those observations and when his work with the sextant was done Richards would begin further hours of concentration, checking the work of his subordinates and drawing up his draft charts by lamplight.
 Belcher well knew the difficulties that could be experienced in the initial period of a new deployment, but considered the trials must be patiently endured and that ‘bitter pills’ might have to be swallowed in order to get the ‘machinery in action’.